 Saving Recipes

-This guide covers storing, organizing, and finding Goose recipes when you need to access them again later.
+This guide covers storing, organizing, and finding goose recipes when you need to access them again later.

-- Goose Desktop has a visual Recipe Library for browsing and managing saved recipes
+- goose Desktop has a visual Recipe Library for browsing and managing saved recipes

-- Goose CLI stores recipes as files that you find using file paths or environment variables
+- goose CLI stores recipes as files that you find using file paths or environment variables

 Understanding Recipe Storage